argoproj/argo-workflows/docs/cost-optimisation.md

-# Cost Optimisation
+# Cost Optimization

-## User Cost Optimisations
+## User Cost Optimizations

 Suggestions for users running workflows.

 ### Set The Workflows Pod Resource Requests

-> Suitable if you are running a workflow with many homogenous pods.
+> Suitable if you are running a workflow with many homogeneous pods.

 [Resource duration](resource-duration.md) shows the amount of CPU and memory requested by a pod and is indicative of the cost.
 You can use this to find costly steps within your workflow.